countable-web/open-source-corporation/consulting/README.md

 ### Billing
   * Clients are billed monthly based on consultant timesheets.
   * Any technical work done for a client is rounded up to the nearest hour.
-This is intended as a reasonable incentive for clients to help reduce context switching costs.
+This is intended as a reasonable incentive for clients to help us reduce context switching costs without being long enough to actively encourage context switching on our end.

 ### Methodology
   * Understand the client's business.
   * Nurture a clear domain language and use it in software development.
-  * Nurture a relationship of collaboration.
+  * Nurture a relationship of collaboration, and of increasing the pie rather than splitting it.
   * Use agile methodology as a toolkit, where applicable.
-  * Build systems which avoid recurring maintenance.
+  * Build systems which avoid recurring maintenance through choice of stable components and automation.
 It's best to work ourselves out of a job.
-  * Identify big opportunities for wealth creation made possible by the client collaboration.
+  * Identify big opportunities for wealth creation and high expected (statistically) ROI.
+Small risks are worthwhile if there is a high upside.